This is the proposal to implement the whistle blower policy approved by the board on 12.06.2014.

 The definitions of some of the key terms used in this policy are given below:

 a.
-“Audit Committee” means the Audit Committee constituted by the Board of Directors of the Company in accordance with Section 177 of the Companies Act, 2013 (including any statutory modifications or reenactment thereof) read with Clause 49 of the Listing Agreement entered into by the Company with the Stock Exchanges.
+“Audit Committee” means the Audit Committee constituted by the Board of Directors of the Company in accordance with Section 177 of the Companies Act, 2013 (including any statutory modifications or reenactment thereof) read with SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015.

 b.
 “Company” means Cera Sanitaryware Limited.